 The success of any business rests in the hands of the customer.
 If your customers aren’t happy, they won’t purchase your products or recommend your company.
-This leads to a reduction in sales which can ultimately drive your business into the ground.
+This leads to a reduction in sales that can ultimately drive your business into the ground.

-A Review of “PL” Terminology
+A Review of Logistics Terminology

 - First-Party Logistics (1PL) – A model in which the retailer sends products from one location to another.
 For example, a farmer delivering eggs directly to a grocery store for sale.